bmabey/provenance/README.rst

 Example
 =======

-For an explanation of this example please see the `Introductory Guide notebook <https://github.com/bmabey/provenance/blob/master/docs/source/intro-guide.ipynb>`_.
+For an explanation of this example please see the `Introductory Guide <http://provenance.readthedocs.io/en/latest/intro-guide.html>`_.

 .. code-block:: python